Maxime00/learning-user-safety/README.md

 - add data_recording in mpc controller
 - add script to handle several MPC trajectories and pause between each until next input
 - save reference traj to plot against recorded later

+tried updating using state instead of time -> no improvment tried using 5 steps of online mpc-> jittery traj

 ## Development